 How can we prevent such a scenario?

-- an energy efficiency target for 2030 of 32.5% with an upwards revision clause by 2023
+- an energy efficiency target of 32.5% for 2030, with an upward revision clause until 2023

-- a 32% renewable energy target.
+- a renewable energy target of 32%.

 Are such measures really efficient?

 THEY ARE!
 Official statistics show it.
 Since 2000, electricity demand has increased by around 70%, and in 2017, global electricity demand increased by a further 3%.
 But while global demand growth has been strong, there are big differences between regions.
 In recent years, electricity demand in advanced economies has started to level off, or in some cases decline.